gauthamnair2005/donut-llm-tools/README.md

 HelpAndInfo.create_llm() # Also create LLM from HelpAndInfo class.

-HelpAndInfo.create_dataset() # ALso create dataset from HelpAndInfo class.
+HelpAndInfo.create_dataset() # Also create dataset from HelpAndInfo class.

 HelpAndInfo.main() # To get a menu based interface for dataset creation or model load/creation.
 ```

 The above code uses `HelpAndInfo` class which has the same functions from Tools class as well as help functions.